 - Resource Conservation

-PlanMaryland is a new planning process designed to create a better and more sustainable future for Maryland.
+PlanMaryland is a planning process designed to create a better and more sustainable future for Maryland.
 The state legislature created the authority for such a plan in the 1970s, but a broader recognition of the costs of unsustainable types of land use has grown in recent years to the point where such a plan is now urgently needed.
 We need to do a better job of steering development toward areas that already have roads, schools and other public infrastructure.

 - Process and Overview